6-Hour Lap Chase

 Yes absolutely, and it usually turns out to be longer!
 But you don’t have to do it alone if you don’t want to.
-Duo and 3-5 person teams are allowed; these are all classified as co-ed teams.
+Duo and 3 to 5 person teams are allowed; these are all classified as co-ed teams.
 Girls = Boys in mountain biking around these parts.

 You/your team must continue to ride until the 6 hour mark passes.
 Which means: if you/your team cross the finish-line at 5:59:59 you/your team will be required to go back out for another lap or suffer a DNF (Did Not Finish).
 So, in almost all cases (unless you’re extremely exceptional at your timing) you/your team will be racing and finishing your last lap after the 6 hour mark has passed.
 Remember: those with the most laps + fastest finish time win!

 Promptly at 10am, we will be starting LeMans Style/Standing Start, where riders run to their bikes before jumping on and pedaling away for their first lap.
-Riders should have their bikes in place at 9:50am.
+Riders should have their bikes in place no later than 9:50am.